feedbee/strava-club-events/README.md

 A modern web application that connects to Strava, fetches upcoming club events for the next 30 days, and displays them in an interactive calendar view with enhanced UI/UX.

 ### ✨ Features
-- **Seamless OAuth2 Login** - Quick and secure authentication with Strava
+- **Seamless OAuth2 Login** - Secure authentication with Strava using OAuth2
+  - Automatic token refresh before expiration
+  - Graceful session management
+  - Secure token storage

 - **Smart Event Fetching** - Automatically retrieves events from all your Strava clubs
 - **Intelligent Filtering** - Shows only relevant events within the next 30 days
 - **Beautiful Calendar UI** - Built with FullCalendar featuring: